The MBA Choice, Part I: How Bard’s Low-Residency Model Encourages Community and Deep Learning

 When we set up Bard’s MBA in Sustainability, we utilized the latest way to organize a skills-based graduate program: a “low-residency” structure, also known as a “hybrid” or “one weekend a month + online” model.
 It has been the best choice for preparing our students with the business and sustainability skills they need to change the future.

+Not sure how to choose an MBA program that fits your lifestyle?
 Low-residency models sit in between conventional educational models on the one hand, and strictly online programs on the other.
 Conventional MBAs include the go-somewhere-for-two-years and take classes approach, as well as night school or every weekend programs that are entirely face-to-face.
 By contrast, in Bard’s low-residency structure, classes meet in person over an extended, four-day weekend once each month.
 There are five of these “residencies” over the course of each semester.
 The weekend residencies are supplemented by online webinar classes every Tuesday and Thursday night from 7 PM to 10 PM.

 There are three clear ways that Bard’s low-residency approach to an MBA in Sustainability encourages community and network building and allows for deep learning.